-Claim: Hillary Clinton helped free two Black Panthers accused of torturing and murdering Alex Rackley.
+Claim: Hillary Clinton supported and helped free two Black Panthers accused of torturing and murdering Alex Rackley.

 Back in 1969 a group of Black Panthers decided that a Black man named Alex Rackley needed to die.
 Rackley was a fellow Panther suspected of disloyalty.

 Rackley was first tied to a chair.
 Safely immobilized his "friends" tortured him for hours by, among other things, pouring boiling water on him.

 When they got tired of torturing Rackley Black Panther member Warren Kimbro took Mr. Rackley's outside and put a bullet in his head.
 Rackley's body was found floating in a river about 25 miles north of New Haven, Conn.